 The dig tool is for finding DNS issues.
 Look for errors like "no servers could be reached", which indicates that the DNS server is unavailable.
 A missing "ANSWER SECTION" means there is no resolution for that FQDN.

 Use the screenshot tool for your HTTP checks to get a visual snapshot of your site.
+This diagnostic tool isn't available from AGENT locations.

 Here are some tips for troubleshooting some of the most common failures seen for the various check types.